Patient education: Kidney stones in children (Beyond the Basics)

 If your child has symptoms of a kidney stone, he or she should see a doctor or nurse as soon as possible.
 The doctor or nurse will do an exam and order urine testing.

 If a stone is likely, based on the exam and urine tests, he or she will order an imaging test.
-The first test is often an ultrasound; if necessary, a computed tomographic (CT) scan, ultrasound, or X-ray.
+The first test is often an ultrasound; if necessary, a computed tomographic (CT) scan, ultrasound, or x-ray.
 The imaging test can show the exact size and location of the stone, which will help to guide treatment.
 (See "Clinical features and diagnosis of nephrolithiasis in children".)

 KIDNEY STONE TREATMENT